Measuring Success in Project Management: Pain Points You Need to Know and Avoid

 Get out of your comfort zone and start taking action that leads to the path of professional and personal success.
 Active participation in the many opportunities around you increases confidence and motivation, and provides you with the chance to practice and develop skills you never knew you had.
 Through examples and related stories, attendees learn actionable strategies for advancing their careers and driving personal growth.

-John Engeman, VP and Treasurer, National General Insurance
+John Engeman, CTP, VP and Treasurer, National General Insurance

 Coaching ROI: A Path for Creating High-Performing Teams